pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Since version 2.0, JaxPlan runs a parallel instance of `parameter-exploring policy gradients (PGPE) <https://link.springer.com/chapter/10.1007/978-3-319-09903-3_13>`_.
-In some cases, this allows JaxPlan to continue making progress when the model relaxations are poor or the gradient descent optimizer otherwise fails to make progress.
+In some cases, this allows JaxPlan to continue making progress when the model relaxations are poor or the gradient descent optimizer fails to make progress.
 It can be configured as follows:

 .. code-block:: shell

-    [Optimizer]
+    [Planner]
     pgpe='GaussianPGPE'
-    pgpe_kwargs=...
+    pgpe_kwargs={'optimizer_kwargs_mu': {'learning_rate': 0.01}, 'optimizer_kwargs_sigma': {'learning_rate': 0.01}}

 Third-Party Optimizers
 ^^^^^^^^^^^^^^^^^^^

-Non-gradient based methods such as global optimization methods could work when gradients are uninformative.
+Gradient-free methods such as global optimization could work when gradients are uninformative.
-As of version 0.3, it is possible to export the optimization problem in JaxPlan to be solved by another optimizer (e.g., scipy):
+As of version 0.3, it is possible to export the optimization problem in JaxPlan to be solved by another optimizer such as scipy:

 .. code-block:: python